53 (Early Series, PPP and Remued) Globe-shaped bowls, round mouth, no flare.

 Incised 53 LM Remued Hand made 1934

-and a date (1934).
+This piece, and several 53 X and 53/3 pieces as well, have base inscriptions with a number and a date (1934).
 Such inscriptions are rare and of great value in piecing together the history of the Remued range.
-If you have any Remued piece with a shape number
+If you have any Remued piece with a shape number and a date we'd be delighted to hear from you.
+Contact us.

 Norman Collection